Azure-Samples/cosmosdb-dotnet-create-documentdb-and-get-mongodb-connection-string/README.md

 author: alvadb
 ---

-# Getting Started with Cosmosdb - Create Cosmos D B With Kind Mongo D B - in .Net #
+# Getting Started with Cosmosdb - Create Cosmos DB With Kind Mongo DB - in .Net #

           Azure CosmosDB sample -
            - Create a CosmosDB configured with MongoDB kind.